Introduction - How we use your personal information

 - Ensuring that other required reporting to regulatory authorities, law enforcement agencies and other government bodies takes place (please see the next section for examples of these bodies) including for the purposes of preventing fraud and the detection and investigation of crime.

 Where it is necessary for our legitimate interests, providing that your interests and fundamental rights do not override those interests.
-This includes:

 - The recovery of fees or debts due to us;